What is Natural or Organic Living?

 These are my top five reasons for Natural and Organic Living and ones I’m not willing to give up for the sake of convenience.

-Convenient and natural or organic living do not fit in the same sentence.
+Speaking of convenience and natural or organic living does not fit in the same sentence.
 At least when we’re talking about quality.

 - Q. Homegrown food and meals.

 - C. Buying everything from the store and popping in a microwave dinner.

 - Q. Homemade tinctures that take 2-4 weeks.

 - C. Buying over the counter medicine or going to the doctor and getting a prescription.